 Tea bags: You can find hojicha tea in Asian/Japanese supermarkets, usually as packaged tea bags.
 It’s much easier to find hojicha tea in tea bags.

-How to: simply take 2 hojicha tea bags and pour boiled water over the bags to steep.
+Simply take 2 hojicha tea bags and pour boiled water over the bags to steep.

 Hojicha powder: Hojicha powder can be more difficult to find, but in recent years, it has gained popularity and more shops are carrying hojicha powder.